 At the end of year 6 all pupils will transfer to secondary school.
 This can a scary time for children and parents, but be assured that Gascoigne School works closely with secondary schools to support you and your child in this process.
 Secondary schools follow the same SEN Code of Practice as primary schools, so will be well equipped to meet with a wide range of special needs.

-Unless your child has a Statement/EHC Plan they will follow the same admissions process as every other child.
+Unless your child has an EHC Plan they will follow the same admissions process as every other child.

 What can you do?